Sulib1515/alx-system_engineering-devops/0x01-shell_permissions/README.md

 task9- Set permissions so owner has all permissions, group has read and execute permissions and others have write and execute permissions. task10- Copies the mode of file olleh to file hello task11-  Add execute permission to all subdirectories of the current directory for the everyone.
-Regular files should not be changed
+Regular files should not be changed task12- Create a directory called my_dir with permissions 751 in the working directory.
+User has all read, write, and execute permissions.
+Group has read and execute permissions.
+Others have just execute permission